 3 - Ground remains unstable, maintaining a stress on con-crete sufficient to cause crack.

-The Foundation Supportworks, Inc. (FSI) Wall Anchor System, provided by Nova Basement Systems, offers a reliable and solid foundation repair system for the state of Indiana and Michigan.
-FSI Wall Anchors include three main components: an interior wall plate, a connecting steel rod, and an exterior earth anchoring system.
-Working together, they not only brace and reinforce the foundation wall, they're able to counteract the pressure being pushed against the wall and return the wall to its original, straight position.
+The Foundation Supportworks Wall Anchor System, provided by Nova Basement Systems, offers a reliable and solid foundation repair system for the state of Indiana and Michigan.
+Foundation Supportworks Wall Anchors include three main components: an interior wall plate, a connecting steel rod, and an exterior earth anchoring system.
+Working together, they not only brace and reinforce the foundation wall, they're able to counteract the pressure being pushed against the wall and return the wall to a straighter position.

-To install a FSI foundation anchor, a small area of lawn is removed, and the space underneath is excavated.
+To install a Foundation Supportworks foundation anchor, a small area of lawn is removed, and the space underneath is excavated.
 An anchor is placed inside the hole, and a small hole is created in the foundation wall from the inside.
 The steel rod- which has no corkscrew end- is pushed through the earth to where the anchor is placed outside.
 The anchor is fixed on the rod, and the earth is returned and packed tight.
-The lawn is returned to its original state, and a wall plate is mounted on the steel rod on the inside of the foundation.
+Lastly, a wall plate is mounted on the steel rod on the inside of the foundation.

 The wall plate is tightened against the wall, and this tightening is repeated over time.
 Periodic retightening of the wall plate against foundation wall has the potential to pull the wall back to its original position.
 Additionally, foundation anchors are cost-effective and can usually install in a single day.
-Year-round installation is possible, and the job can be completed with minimal yard disruption and with no need to replace the foundation.
+Year-round installation is possible if the weather permits, and the job can be completed with minimal yard disruption and with no need to replace the foundation.

 Your system design specialist will be able to help you choose which foundation wall anchor solution is best for your home.

 If your issue is foundation settlement or a damaged crawl space, there are many other options that you should consider.
-If you live in Indiana or Michigan including the Mishawaka, Elkhart, Valparaiso, South Bend, Dowagiac, Wabash, Rochester, Monticello, Hammond, Benton Harbor, Merillville, East Chicago, Warsaw, Saint Joseph, Highland, Munster, Chesterton, Rensselaer, Knox, Buchanan, Middlebury, Nappanee, Osceola, Berrien Springs, [ minor cities 3] area and foundation anchors are a solution you're interested in, click here for a free foundation wall repair quote!
+If you live in Indiana or Michigan including the St Joseph, Elkhart, South Bend, Monticello, Rochester, Berrien Springs, Nappanee, Osceola, [ minor cities 3] area and foundation anchors are a solution you're interested in, click here for a free foundation wall repair quote!
 Otherwise, learn more about crawl space repair.